BayanGroup/nutch-custom-search/README.md

 #### Fields

 Each field has these attributes:

 * name: name of the field (required)
 * type: the type of this field. must be one of the types defined in the types section. default value: string.
 * multi: if true, field can get multiple values from extract-to rules. default value: false
 * index: if true, the field will be added during indexing. default value: true.
+Note that if indexing target is solr, this fields should be define in the solrschema.xml file too to be recognizable by solr
 * indexAs: specifies a different name as the name of the field for indexing. default value: the name of field.

 There are three implicit fields that you might use them without needing to be defined: